MLWhiz/Just_Stack_Them_Up/README.md

 A python implementation to add models using the stacking methodology.
 Highly influenced by a post from MLWave http://mlwave.com/kaggle-ensembling-guide/

 It is just a py script.
-Not perfect in any sense.
+Not perfect in any sense.See the source for more options.
 Change according to need and ask for merge requests.
 New to this so if did anything wrong.
 Create an issue.
 Enjoy!!!